 Serinus generated the first gas production in the region in April 2019, after the successful completion of the Moftinu Gas Plant.
-The Moftinu Gas Project is the development of the shallow (800-1,000m), multi-zone Moftinu gas field.
+The Moftinu Gas Project is the development of the shallow (800-1,000m), multizone Moftinu gas field.
 The field has relatively low drilling and completion costs, with strong initial well production rates.
 Serinus also built a three-kilometre sales line that ties-in the Moftinu Gas Plant into the Transgaz pipeline, Abramut.
 The infrastructure created by Serinus in the Satu Mare area represents a very important addition and investment which has established the Group as one of the most significant investors in the area.

 The Moftinu gas plant was designed at a capacity of 15 MMcf/d and can accommodate up to six flowlines.
-During 2023, production was predominantly comprised from three wells (M-1003, M-1004 and M-1007) averaging 0.6 MMcf/day (2022 - 2.3 MMcf/d).
+During 2024, production was predominantly comprised from well M-1004 averaging 0.3 MMcf/day (2023 - 0.6 MMcf/d).
 The Group continues to explore future drilling locations both within the existing field of Moftinu, and throughout the rest of the Satu Mare concession.
 The Group believes there are similar shallow gas fields to the Moftinu gas field, providing Serinus with additional low-cost shallow gas reserves.